-The threshold question for the employment of any professional is the necessity of employment.
 The trustee must determine whether the services of a professional are needed and whether the cost is warranted.
 Further, the trustee should determine at the outset the level of professional work required and the estimated costs and benefits associated with the work.
 As a general rule, professional persons employed by a trustee must be disinterested and must not have an interest adverse to the estate. §§ 327(a) and 101(14).
 There are some exceptions.
 If a trustee is authorized to operate the debtor's business under § 721, and if the debtor has regularly employed professional persons on salary, the trustee may retain or replace such professional persons. § 327(b).
 Representation of a creditor does not disqualify a person from representing the trustee, unless there is an objection from another creditor or the United States Trustee and the court finds there is an actual conflict of interest. § 327(c).
 The trustee may retain an attorney for a "specified special purpose," even though the attorney previously represented the debtor, if the attorney does not hold or represent an adverse interest to the debtor or the estate with respect to the subject matter of the employment. § 327(e).

 The employment of a professional with a conflict of interest can result in denial of compensation to the professional under § 328(c) and to the trustee under § 326(d).
 The trustee may not employ a person who has served as an examiner in the case. § 327(f).